 The REIT currently has two classes of units being Class A and Class F Units.
 All units of each class are entitled to participate equally with respect to all distributions made by the REIT to the unitholders, including distributions of net income and net realized capital gains, if any.

-As at December 31, 2017, total unitholders equity was \$30,337,270 which consists of unitholder contributions, issuance costs and net earnings for the period.
+As at December 31, 2018, total unitholders equity was \$37,115,604 (2017 - \$30,337,270) which consists of unitholder contributions, issuance costs and net earnings for the year ended December 31, 2018.

 a.
 Class A units